univention/ansible-modules/docs/univention_directory_manager.md

-dn (string) | | The distinguished name of the LDAP object. filter (string) | | A LDAP search filter to select objects. state (string) | "present" | Either 'present' for creating of modifying the objects given or 'absent' for deleting the objects. set_properties (list) | | A list of dictionaries with the keys property and value.
+dn (string) | | The distinguished name of the LDAP object. filter (string) | | A LDAP search filter to select objects. state (string) | "present" | Either 'present' for creating of modifying the objects given or 'absent' for deleting the objects. superordinate (string) | None | When creating a new object, set its superordinate to this DN.
+Only affects newly created LDAP objects, this option is ingored for modifications and removals of existing entries. set_properties (list) | | A list of dictionaries with the keys property and value.
 Properties of the objects are to be set to the given values. unset_properties (list) | | A list of dictionaries with the key property.
 The listed properties of the objects are to be unset.